RyanKolbe/ArtDomain/README.md

 ## <u>**ArtDomain**</u>

-The program is an online portal for artists to showcase their work, arrange exhibitions, arrange purchasing and sales of artwork, etc.
+The program is an online portal for artists to showcase their work, arrange exhibitions, arrange purchasing and sales of sculpture, etc.